waggle-sensor/microWaggle/integrated/software/deviceController/Readme.md

-# DeviceController
+# Device Controller

-The device controller module gives users of microWaggle nodes a form of remote user control.
+The deviceController module gives users of microWaggle nodes a form of remote user control.
 The module is capable of changing frequencies of reading and publishing data as well as enabling & disabling of device sensors.

 ## Micro-Waggle deviceController CLI guide

-The device controller module lets you manage a microWaggle node network through a CLI.
+The deviceController module lets you manage a microWaggle node network through a CLI.
 It should be noted that the **access tokens** and the unique **device IDs** privided by Particle.io needs to be at hand before the implimentation of the module.

 ## First time usage:
 - Run `controller.py` with no args. -> `python3 controller.py`.
 The`--help` prompt gives you the basic options that the controller provides.